 Liquidity risk is the risk that the Issuer will encounter difficulty in meeting its obligations associated with financial liabilities that are settled by delivering cash or another financial asset, or of having to do so at excessive cost.
 This risk arises from earlier maturities of financial liabilities than financial assets.

-The Issuer's liquidity management policy is built on international standards on liquidity risk measurements developed by the Basel Committee on Banking Supervision (the "Basel Committee") for example the Liquidity Coverage ratio ("LCR") and the Net Stable Funding Ratio ("NSFR") and it also applies measurements that best suit the operating environment of the Issuer.
+The Issuer's liquidity management policy is built on international standards on liquidity risk measurements developed by the Basel Committee on Banking Supervision (the "Basel Committee"), for example the Liquidity Coverage ratio ("LCR") and the Net Stable Funding ratio ("NSFR") and it also applies measurements that best suit the operating environment of the Issuer.

-The Issuer follows rules No. 266/2017, on Liquidity Ratios, as set by the Central Bank (the "Rules on Liquidity Ratios").
+The Issuer complies with Rules No. 266/2017, on Liquidity Ratios, as set by the Central Bank (the "Rules on Liquidity Ratios").
+The liquidity rules are based on the liquidity requirements set forth in the CRD IV/CRR framework, which was fully implemented in Iceland in 2017 (Regulation No. 233/2017).
 The Rules on Liquidity Ratios are based on the LCR developed by the Basel Committee.
 Information regarding the Issuer's liquidity risk is further described in "Description of the Issuer - Risk Management Framework".

-The Central Bank also set rule No. 1032/2014, on Funding Ratios, which the Issuer follows.
+The Central Bank also set Rules No. 1032/2014, on funding ratios, which the Issuer complies with.
 The rules on funding ratios are based on the NSFR.